 Aside from Le Peregrine, the most prolific French hero at Marvel has to be the French/Algerian Jeannine Sauvage, aka Guillotine, who wields a cursed sword (and family heirloom) called La Fleur du Mal.
 She was created for the Contest of Champions mobile fighting game, and ported over to the comics in Al Ewing and Paco Medina’s 2015 series of the same name.

-A French superhero team, Les Heroes de Paris, were introduced in 2007’s “Fantastic Four” #541, written by J. Michael Straczynski and Mike McKone, when the Thing moves to City to Light after becoming distraught by the events of ‘Civil War.’
+A French superhero team, Les Heroes de Paris, were introduced 2007’s “Fantastic Four” #541 (written by J. Michael Straczynski with art by Mike McKone), where the Thing moves to the City of Light after becoming distraught by the events of ‘Civil War.’
 The team shares some of its members with Le Bureau Discret, a black ops group introduced in Simon Spurrier and Jorge Molina’s “X-Force” #4 (2014).

 Germany’s premier hero would be Hauptmann Deutschland (Captain Germany; real name Markus Ettlinger).
 Created by Mark Gruenwald and Dan Panosian, the character first appeared in a back-up to “Captain America” #387 (1991), and led a trio of heroes called the Schutz Heiliggruppe (Sacred Protection Group).
 The group disbanded at the end of Gruenwald’s run in 1995, when Blitzkrieg, one of his teammates, is murdered by the other, Zeitgeist (who turned out to be the supervillain Everyman).